giocoal/minimal-portfolio/index.md

 <div style="text-align: justify">
 <b> Time Series </b> Analysis and <b> Forecasting </b> (using <b> ARIMA </b>, <b> UCM </b> and <b> Random Forest </b> models) of a <b> restaurant's revenue </b> during the first lockdown of the COVID-19 pandemic in Italy, to estimate the loss incurred..
 <br> <br>
 In this project we analyze the sales performance of six restaurants in Lombardy and Emilia-Romagna from 2018 to 2022.
-The study aims to identify patterns in the time series, estimate losses during the COVID-19 pandemic, and predict future restaurant trends, uses different models, including ARIMA & SARIMA, UCM, and Random Forest.
+The study aims to identify patterns in the time series, estimate losses during the COVID-19 pandemic, and predict future restaurant trends, uses different models, including ARIMA and SARIMA, UCM, and Random Forest.
 </div>
 <br>
 <center><img src="images/data-lab.png"/></center>